 - Inspect the exhaust fan.
 Look for damage, loose bolts and screws, and check the bearings for smooth operation.

-10 Best Garage Exhaust Fans for a Complete Cooling and Ventilating Solution
+10 Best Garage Exhaust Fans for Complete Cooling and Venting Solution

 Thanks to its galvanized steel frame, aluminum shutters, and OSHA-compliant wire guards, this exhaust garage fan should be completely rust- and corrosion-resistant.
 Not only that, but it has a permanently lubricated motor with thermal protection, and other fan sizes also come with durable ball bearings.